system76/tech-docs/src/models/thelio-mira-r1.0/external-overview.md

 - 1: On
 - 0: Off

+### Other Notes:

-**Note:** The BIOS Flash button (next to the CMOS reset button) is not needed when performing UEFI firmware updates via the System76 Firmware Manager.
+- The BIOS Flash button is not needed when performing UEFI firmware updates via the System76 Firmware Manager.
 Use of the BIOS Flash button is not recommended.

-**Note:** The HDMI and DisplayPort will only work if your CPU supports integrated graphics, like the AMD 3200G and 3400G.
-If your CPU does not support integrated graphics, use the display outputs on your graphics card instead.
+- The upper HDMI and DisplayPort ports will only work if your CPU supports integrated graphics (for example, the AMD Ryzen 3 3200G or Ryzen 5 3400G.)
+In most configurations, you should use the display outputs on your graphics card if one is installed.